bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/getting-started.md

 You can view the planned compatibility list in the following [section](./reference/parityList.md).
 It is _not_ a migration guide, which will be finalized upon v1.0.0

 <script setup lang="ts">
-import {BCard, BAlert, BTab, BTabs} from 'bootstrap-vue-next' import {useLocalStorage} from '@vueuse/core'
+import {BCard, BCardBody, BAlert, BTab, BTabs} from 'bootstrap-vue-next' import {useLocalStorage} from '@vueuse/core'

 const codePreference = useLocalStorage('code-group-preference', 0)